ustream/api-docs/_posts/android/0.7.0/README.md

 Activity's `onCreate()` (Fragment's `onCreateView()`).
 A player instance can be initialized more than once with different content, but `connect()` or `play()` has to be called in order to reconnect to the servers.
-The `connect()` method is optional (a `play()` or `pause()` call will also handle it implicitly) though the player will respond to `play()` calls more quickly because it is already connected to Ustream's servers.
+The `connect()` method is optional (a `play()` or `pause()` call will also handle it implicitly) though the player will respond to `play()` calls more quickly because it is already connected to IBM Video Streaming's servers.

 First time initialization: